-60. Article 14 of the Act lays down the circumstances where the authority may require information from the financial institution.
-The information required, which is explained in FIR/02 and FIR/03, is to be submitted on a monthly or quarterly basis as may be applicable.
+55. Article 14 of the Act lays down the circumstances where the authority may require information from the financial institution.
+The information required, which is explained in FIR/02 and laid down in, inter alia, FIR/033, is to be submitted on a monthly or quarterly basis as may be applicable.